-Separation Policy
+Academic Year Separation Policy

-Any graduate, law, graduate business or undergraduate student who at any time within the school year wishes to separate from the University must contact the Office of the Registrar to complete the “Separation from the University eForm.”
-The student is responsible for initiating the form when they are seeking to separate from the University.
+Any undergraduate student who, at any time during the school year, wishes to separate from the University must contact the Time Away Office to complete the “Separation from the University eForm.”
+Students seeking to take time away from the University for any reason, are responsible for initiating the form.

 Tuition Calculation

 Students receiving University and/or Federal Title IV financial assistance who separate from the University within the first sixty percent (60%) of the semester are not entitled to the use or benefit of University and/or Federal Title IV funds beyond their separation date.
 Such funds shall be returned promptly to the entity that issued them, on a pro rata basis, and the return of such funds to the issuing entity will be reflected on the student's University account.
-When a student separates from the University after the first sixty percent (60%) of the semester, the student is entitled to the full benefit of the University and/or Federal Title IV funds awarded to him/her and no such funds are required to be returned to the issuing entity.
+When a student separates from the University after the first sixty percent (60%) of the semester, the student is entitled to the full benefit of the University and/or Federal Title IV funds awarded to him/her, and no such funds are required to be returned to the issuing entity.

 When Federal Title IV funds must be returned because the student has not completed more than 60% of the semester, the amount that must be returned is based on the percentage of the student’s Federal Title IV aid that is unearned, as determined using the following formula:

-For more information regarding the return of Federal Title IV aid by the University to federal aid programs, see the section below titled “Return of Federal Title IV Funds”.
+For more information regarding the return of Federal Title IV aid by the University to federal aid programs, see the section below titled “Return of Federal Title IV Funds.”

 Tuition Calculation - Schedule for Undergraduate & Graduate Degree Programs